Becoming a Missionary

 minister to other women and children in another community.

-Domestic Missionaries (sent-ones) regularly evangelize in the community as they build relationships with people of that community.
+Domestic missionaries regularly evangelize as they build relationships with people of their community.

-Eventually as those whom they disciple mature and are qualified, they appoint elders and deacons as leaders of that local body of believers.
+As those whom they disciple eventually mature and become qualified, they appoint elders and deacons as leaders of that local body of believers.
 Acts 14:19-23 Thus, that local body of believers becomes a church.

-Then, the domestic missionaries (sent-ones) move on to another area to repeat the process all over again.
+Then the domestic missionaries move on to another area to repeat the process.

 Evangelists